 The living expenses required while studying in Netherlands entirely depend on the standard of living of the student.
 However, the approximate cost goes up to € 11,500 for a year.

 In order to encourage international students to pursue their higher education at Dutch Universities, these universities offer merit-based scholarship to the students with exceptional academic record.

 Here are some of the popular scholarships to study in Netherlands:

 According to the government of Netherlands, International students can work part-time in the country for up to 16 hours per week during semester.
 They can earn between € 9 to € 12 per hour by working part-time. ## Internships Universities in Netherlands offer both paid and unpaid internships to the international students depending on the chosen program.
 These internships make them industry ready.

 On the successful completion of a degree program at undergraduate or postgraduate level, international students get up to 1 year of post-study work visa.

 Netherlands is home to multinational companies like Philips, Heineken, IKEA, and Renault.
 With their headquarters situated in the country, international students have great career prospects.

 The residence permit in Netherlands can be granted to the international students after 5 years of uninterrupted residence and working full-time in the country.
 If an applicant complies with all EU requirements, an inscription of "EG long term resident” is put on his/her residence permit by the Embassy of Netherlands.
 Excited to begin with your application process to study in Netherlands?
-Connect to the Europe Country Experts of KC Overseas Education, one of the best higher education abroad consultancies in Asia with 60+ offices in 7 Asian countries.
+Connect to the Europe Country Experts of KC Overseas Education, one of the best higher education abroad consultancies in Asia with 65+ offices in 11 Countries.
 You can connect to our team in person or online to get further details of the entire process.